Can breast cancer be found early?

-You should also be aware that mammograms are done to find breast cancer that cannot be felt.
+You should also be aware that mammograms are done to find breast cancers that cannot be felt.
 If you have a breast lump, you should have it checked by your doctor and consider having it biopsied even if your mammogram result is normal.

 For some women, such as those with breast implants, additional pictures may be needed.
 Breast implants make it harder to see breast tissue on standard mammograms, but additional x-ray pictures with implant displacement and compression views can be used to more completely examine the breast tissue.